verrazzano/verrazzano/application-operator/internal/app/README.md

 Once these CRDs and manifests are installed the Verrazzano Application Operator must be restarted.

 ## Demo
-Use the following steps to demonstrate the function of the metrics template scrape generator:
+Use the following steps to demonstrate the function of the metrics template scrape generator.

+### Demo instructions

 - Deploy Verrazzano from master

-- run the script `scripts/install-app-resources.sh`
-  to install the MetricsTemplate CRD, The MetricsTemplate resource, and the scrape generator mutating webhook.
+- To install the MetricsTemplate CRD, The MetricsTemplate resource, and the scrape generator mutating webhook, run this script.
+  - `./scripts/install-app-resources.sh`

 - Restart the application-operator pod to register the webhook.
   (Otherwise, you will not be able to create deployments)
+  - `kubectl delete pod -n verrazzano-system application-operator-XX-XX`

-- Create an application namespace that contains these labels to enable Verrazzano and Istio:
+- Create the example namespace that contains these labels to enable Verrazzano and Istio:

-  `kubectl label namespace <namespace-name> verrazzano-managed=true istio-injection=enabled`
+  - `kubectl label namespace hello-helidon-namespace verrazzano-managed=true istio-injection=enabled`

-- Create a Deployment in the labeled namespace.
+- Apply the example Deployment and Service to trigger the Metrics Template Webhook and Controller.
+  - `kubectl apply -f resources/hello-helidon-test-deployment.yaml`

+- Once the Deployment and Service are running, check the Prometheus targets for this title.
+  - `hello-helidon-namespace_hello-helidon-deployment_<deploument-UID>`

+### Demo Details

-  - Make sure to populate the `spec.selector.matchlabels` and `spec.template.metadata.labels` with the same custom value:
+- Deployments have to have the `spec.selector.matchlabels` and `spec.template.metadata.labels` with the same custom value:

     ```yaml
     spec: